ever-guild/ever-solidity/API.md

 #### Synchronous calls

-TON Solidity compiler allows user to perform synchronous calls.
+Ever Solidity compiler allows user to perform synchronous calls.
 To do it user should call a remote contract function with `.await` suffix.
 Example:

 ```TVMSolidity